 The Co-Located AP subfield is set to 1 if every AP in this Neighbor AP Information field is in the same co-located AP set as the transmitting AP.
 It is set to 0 otherwise.

 The 20 MHz PSD subfield, when present, indicates a maximum transmit power for the Default category, with unit interpretation of PSD EIRP in dBm/MHz (see 9.4.2.161 Transmit Power Envelope element and 11.7.5 Specification of Regulatory and Local Maximum Transmit Power Levels), corresponding to the primary 20 MHz channel of the reported AP.
+The maximum transmit PSD is encoded as an 8-bit 2s complement signed integer.
+The value -128 is reserved.
+The value of +127 indicates that no maximum PSD limit is specified for the corresponding 20 MHz channel.
+For all other values Y of the subfield (i.e. -127 to +126, inclusive), the maximum transmit PSD in the 20 MHz channel is Y/2 dBm/MHz (i.e. ranging from -63.5 to +63 dBm/MHz).

 NOTE – For example, suppose the reported AP transmits one Transmit Power Envelope element in Beacon and Probe Response frames, with Maximum Transmit Power For 20 MHz of 20 dBm (regulatory client EIRP).
-Then, the 20 MHz PSD subfield indicates the equivalent PSD limit of 7 dBm/MHz.
+Then, the 20 MHz PSD subfield indicates the equivalent PSD limit of 7 dBm/MHz with the value 0x0e (14).